Jelvon/LiDars_cameras_synchronization_hardware_trigger_Arduino/README.md

 About GNSS/GPS

 GPS could provide accurate time resource here, but in our application case it is not essential, we only need relative same time between sensors and PC.
-GPS could be used to trigged LiDar and Arduino also.
+GPS could be used to trigger LiDar and Arduino also.